lagivan/lagivan.github.io/app/about.md

 which I graduated 6 years later with an advanced knowledge of Computer Science.
 In 2006 I started a professional career in St. Petersburg.
 In 2012-2016 I lived in the country with the best bicycle culture (the Netherlands, of course) working for a leading global semiconductor company NXP.
-Since I moved back to St. Petersburg, I'm busy working with external customers and managing a small RnD team.
+Since I moved back to St. Petersburg, I'm busy working with external customers and managing a small R&D team.

 ## Contact